Jonathan M. Scholey: Research

-Scholey’s research focused on the molecular mechanisms underlying mitosis and ciliogenesis, with particular emphasis on the roles of microtubule-based motor proteins such as kinesins and dyneins.
-An early contribution to the motor protein field was the development of monoclonal antibodies that inhibit kinesin-driven motility and were used to help identify the kinesin superfamily motor domain.
+The research of the Scholey lab focused on the molecular mechanisms underlying mitosis and ciliogenesis, with particular emphasis on the roles of motor proteins notably kinesins and dyneins.
+An early contribution to the field was the development and sharing of monoclonal antibodies that inhibit kinesin-driven motility and were used; (i) to help identify the kinesin superfamily motor domain; (ii) to demonstrate that kinesin-1 contributes to the organization of the interphase endomembrane system; and (iii) to provide evidence that kinesin-1 associates with mitotic spindle-associated endomembranes.